saiko-tech/csgo-demo-voice-capture-example/README.md

 ```

 This will create a file called `out.celt`.

-You can play this file via:
+With Sox installed, you can play this file via:

     play -t raw -r 22050 -e signed -b 16 -c 1 out.celt